jouthoff-personal/beer-lambert-data-product/README.md

 C<sub>unknown-sample</sub> =(  (A<sub>dilutedSample</sub> / l<sub>optical-path</sub>) - E<sub>blank</sub> ) / (E<sub>pigment</sub> -1 )

 ### Future Steps
+1. Post model and prediction database to Notion API
-1. Add data-cleanliness FLAG step to SOP data if that successive measurements increase in concentration (EXPECTED) or not (UNEXPECTED).
+2. Add data-cleanliness FLAG step to SOP data if that successive measurements increase in concentration (EXPECTED) or not (UNEXPECTED).
 2. Include plots & visuals:
    3. Calibration curve plots for sets of wavelengths (i.e. 220-250 nm, 250-280nm ) to allow for visual inspection
    4. Plot predictions from each fermentation on calibration curve